 If all of Ruscha’s books are meant to be read and if they all present reading problems, Record is the most extreme.
 The book is a photographic documentation of thirty record jackets with their accompanying discs.
 It doesn’t read like a narrative.
 It’s obviously a list.
 But a list of what?
 It’s certainly not an exhaustive representation of the record industry.
 It’s hardly a Schwann catalog.
 Not only is it too small but there are too many categorical omissions.
 Where are Tom Jones in Las Vegas, The Singing Rambos, Ruth Rubin’s Jewish Love Songs, J.F.K’s Immortal Words, Beethoven’s Late Quartets, The Cat in the Hat or The Barber of Seville?
 It’s obviously a selected subset, but what are the selectional principles?
 How were these records drawn from the universe of possibilities?

 If Ruscha employed a chance procedure, he may have entered a record store and, moving from rack to rack, pulled a record from each one randomly.
 It couldn’t have been a classy store because on a statistical basis it is highly improbable he would wind up with such a restricted set of categories and such a small percentage of the prestige ones, like Classical, Jazz, Old Blues or Folk.
 The documented collection consists of only three major categories–Rock, Rhythm and Blues and Country, with a couple of strays.
-He could have pulled such a [pq]There is a lot of interesting and even exciting music which doesn’t have “soul.”[/pq]selection by random procedures from a discount store like White Front, though there are some oddballs for a store of this type–Mason Williams, The Velvet Underground, Satie and Sonny Rawlins.
+He could have pulled such a selection by random procedures from a discount store like White Front, though there are some oddballs for a store of this type–Mason Williams, The Velvet Underground, Satie and Sonny Rawlins.
 But these places can actually be something of a pot luck affair.
 I picked up John Cage and Charles Lloyd one afternoon in Value Fair at eighty-nine cents apiece.
 The real clinker in this theory is the several discontinued items.
 I would love to get my hands on that particular Wilson Pickett disc (Wicked Pickett), but it’s no longer available, except possibly in a classy second-hand record store where it might have accidentally slipped in among the used Donovans.